UniversitaDellaCalabria/Django-MDQ/README.md

 A lightweight SAML2 MDQ server that:

-1) Runs on top of metadata downloaded and validated by a pyFF batch pipeline
+1) Runs on top of the metadata downloaded and validated by pyFF (batch pipeline)
 2) Is much more performant than a pyFFd MDQ service
 3) Have signing features (on top of xmlsec)
 4) Haven't ValidUntil definitions features yet (TODO, not today)
 5) Have a lightweight [draft-young-md-query implementation](https://tools.ietf.org/html/draft-young-md-query-12) but it doesn't provide a full entities export (/entities).
 Probably in the future it will but not today.

 Remember that pyFF is needed for metadata downloading, it can run as daemon or as a scheduled process (batch).

-Django-MDQ support *urlencoded* entity names and *sha1* encoded entity names.
+Django-MDQ supports *urlencoded* entity names and *sha1* encoded entity names.

 Installation of the necessary software
 --------------------------------------